DevExpress/testcafe/docs/articles/documentation/recipes/basics/test-file-upload.md

 </body>
 ```

-This application utilizes the [JavaScript File API](https://developer.mozilla.org/en-US/docs/Web/API/File/Using_files_from_web_applications) for file upload.
-Users would usually perform the following actions to upload files:
+TestCafe's file upload emulation is differrent from what the real user would do to upload files.

+To manually upload files with this application, the user needs to perform the following steps:

 * Click the 'Choose File' button that opens the 'Choose file' dialog in the browser
 * Select the files
 * Begin the upload

-Since TestCafe cannot interact with the native dialog, it uses a custom way to manipulate a list of files to upload.
+Since TestCafe cannot interact with the native dialog, it instead directly manipulates the `<input type=file>` elements' state with the `.setFilesToUpload` action.

-To upload files, TestCafe requires an `<input>` element with the `type="file"` attribute.

 The sample page includes a `<form>` that contains: